FTC vs. Qualcomm: Finally saner senses prevail with appellate court’s decision

 Finally, the appellate court concludes that the difference of opinion between FTC and all the other relevant government agencies, including DOJ, Department of Defense, and Department of Energy, warrants the stay be granted.
 It further points out that these government agencies have opined that the lower court’s adverse action against Qualcomm threatens national security and “has the effect of harming rather than benefiting consumers.”

 If you feel like you have heard these arguments before, you are right.
-These are the same arguments I put forward in my previous articles herehereherehere and here.
+These are the same arguments I put forward in my previous articles here, here, here, here and here.

 What’s next?

 The biggest kicker in the appellate court’s order is its ridicule of the lower court’s order as “.. a trailblazing application of the antitrust laws or instead of an improper excursion beyond the outer limits of the Sherman Act..”
+To be sure, the lower courts are supposed to implement the law based on precedence, and not be a trailblazer!

 Further, the appeal hearing is scheduled for Jan 2020, much quicker than usual timelines.
 The tone of the appellate court order, the decisive and unambiguous way in which the panel has struck down all the major aspects lower court’s assertions, strongly suggests that the overturn of its ruling is imminent.
 The urgency in scheduling the appeal hearing also indicates the importance appellate court imparts to this case.
 Qualcomm filed its long opening brief to the court on Aug 24th,2019.